EjahDil/qa_technical_challenge/README.md

 - Once in the qa_technical_challenge folder run the following commands on your CLI:

+    - To run the test using VS Code inbuilt CLI (Optional) you run the command below first

+        `
+         code .
+        `

     - To install required depedencies you run

         `